Arozoid/Avamo/README.md

 # Avamo

-Avamo is an organization with hope of giving good software to the world.
+**Avamo** is an organization with hope of giving good software to the world.
+We make side-projects such as **BettrPy** for the world with quality of life changes.

+## Who are we?

+We are developers who program things in all sorts
+of languages, such as **Python, Java, and Bash.**

+## The Avamo Team

+@Arozoid (I'm lonely lol)